-The implied agreement shall remain in effect until a BUS DEVICE RESET message is received, until a "hard" RESET condition occurs, or until one of the two SCSI devices elects to modify the agreement.
+The implied agreement shall remain in effect until a Bus Device Reset message is received, until a "hard" Reset condition occurs, or until one of the two SCSI devices elects to modify the agreement.
 Renegotiation at every selection is not recommended, since a significant performance impact is likely.
 The default mode of data transfer is asynchronous mode.
-The default mode is entered at power on, after a BUS DEVICE RESET message or after a "hard" RESET condition.
-The SYNCHRONOUS DATA TRANSFER REQUEST message exchange can only take place following a SELECTION phase that includes the SCSI IDs for both the initiator and the target.
+The default mode is entered at power on, after a Bus Device Reset message, or after a "hard" Reset condition.
+The Synchronous Data Transfer Request message exchange can only take place following a Selection phase that includes the SCSI IDs for both the initiator and the target.
 Violation of this rule may make data transfer impossible owing to disagreements among SCSI devices about the data transfer mode.

-The WREN V will never send a Synchronous Data Transfer request message unless a Initiator sends this message to the WREN V first.
+The WREN V HH will never send Synchronous Data Transfer Request message unless an initiator sends this message to the WREN V HH first.